This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 Editor’s note: Reading this again, I see it as wholly underdeveloped in structure and content.
 I think it necessary to keep on here, but it is not one of my better pieces.
 Perhaps I’m being too hard on myself, but I’m a bit embarrassed to have a piece like this on such a site like this where I engage in better, more thoughtful analysis.
 Still, I think this is a necessary part of understanding Saudi Arabia.
 As always, I’m open to comments and criticism.

 Every day, more of a black gooey substance, black gold as some call it, is pumped out of the ground in the Kingdom of Saudi Arabia (KSA).
-Like the socially democratic state of Venezuela, which is struggling for dear life against US-backed neoliberal opposition, “oil is the economy of Saudi Arabia,” meaning that depletion of oil will undoubtedly weaken their economy.
+Like the state of Venezuela, which is struggling for dear life against U$-backed opposition, “oil is the economy of Saudi Arabia,” meaning that depletion of oil will undoubtedly weaken their economy.
 The Saudi economy is so dependent on the substance, despite some efforts to purportedly diversify their economy in recent days, that officials overstated their country’s crude oil reserves by about 40 percent and owe billions of dollars to contractors which they did not pay because of an “oil slump.”
-As it stands now, the oil Kingdom is a client state of the murderous US empire, a bastion of imperialism with feudal shiekhdoms in place, in no way representing Arab nationalism of the past.
-This Persian Gulf protectorate is not only authoritarian, but it uses its “oil weapon” to push its agenda.
+As it stands now, the oil Kingdom is a client state of the murderous U$ empire, a bastion of imperialism with feudal shiekhdoms in place, in no way representing Arab nationalism of the past.
+This Persian Gulf protectorate uses its “oil weapon” to push its agenda.
 This article is the first in a series about Saudi Arabia, focusing on the corrupted nature of Saudi society as it currently stands.

 The class dynamics of Saudi society are important to recognize in order see its true nature.
-For one, in imperial client states such as Bahrain, KSA, Qatar, and other monarchies, there has been a large rallying cry against US presence in the country by Islamic reactionaries and by a “significant layer of Saudi society” which see foreign troops, partially, as an affront to national pride.
+For one, in imperial client states such as Bahrain, KSA, Qatar, and other monarchies, there has been a large rallying cry against US presence in the country by Islamic reactionaries and by a significant part of Saudi society which see foreign troops, partially, as an affront to national pride.
 However, an armed uprising in the country could be unlikely due to oil wealth since “Saudi citizens enjoyed a high standard of living” if they stayed quiet and didn’t engage in democratic debate.
 At the same time, tensions are rising because new migrant workers plus unemployment among young Saudis is creating much resentment, with the creation of a “native Saudi working class.”
-This could lead to a possible social basis for Saudi social movements and resistance from the working class.
+This could lead to a possible social basis for Saudi social movements and resistance from the proletariat.

 The thousands of migrant workers in the country are also part of the dynamics of the Saudi class society.
 Due to few opportunities in their home countries in Southeast Asia and the horn of Africa, “millions of poor, desperate men and women” annually immigrate, and are vulnerable at home and abroad.
 Many are abused, killed, and enslaved through the kafala sponsorship system which ties the status of migrant workers to their employers.
 This system means that employers control any ability for the eight million workers, comprising one-third of the Saudi population, to leave the country.
 Additionally, there are excessive working hours, wages withheld, and numerous forms of personal abuse and horrific events, such as sexual violence.